sumandeb003/MyGNNpractices/README.md

     2. We use the ***message passing framework*** to achieve this goal.
 5. ***Message Passing Framework:***
        i.
 Messages are the embeddings from the neighbouring nodes. ii.
-Messages from all the neighbouring nodes are aggregated to compute a new embedding iii.
-The steps of message passing and aggregation can be iterated multiple times to update this new embedding
+Messages from all the neighbouring nodes are aggregated to compute a new embedding. iii.
+The steps of message passing and aggregation can be iterated multiple times to update this new embedding.